LaoDay-114/Update/ReadMe.md

 ### 1.How to Download it?
 - Download To Release.
-- Download Tag v1_GetToolMain's Assets.
+- Download Tag v1_GetToolMain's Assets or Download Update Plus Assets.

 ### 2.How to use it?
 Use commands: